fpco/safe-exceptions/README.md

   certain exception types are only thrown synchronously and certain only asynchronously.

 Both of these approaches have downsides.
-For the downsides the type-based approach, see the caveats section at the end.
+For the downsides of the type-based approach, see the caveats section at the end.
 The problems with the first are more interesting to us here: